 That said, a particular story comes to mind.
 In a case of mistaken identity, one of our students had come under attack from a much bigger guy in a restaurant.
 This story doesn’t have a Hollywood ending since security came removed the aggressor before anyone did any real damage.
 Still, even in the excitement, our student kept his head on straight and analyzed the situation.
 He knew what he had to do to keep himself safe before security came.
 No, he doesn’t compete.
 No, he didn’t get to destroy his opponent.
 He did however, have the Muay Thai skills he needed defend himself.
 And he had the skills because the internal grading system kept him engaged in training.

 But let’s go back to the point of the article.
 How does the Muay Thai ranking system work?

-In western gyms, many clubs use an arm-band (prajioud) or a singlet grading system to rank their students.
-At The Fight Centre – Brisbane, we use arm-bands for grading our students under 12 years, and singlets for our students over 12 years.
-Rankings take many things into consideration, but the main categories are:
+Western Muay Thai schools make use of the praijoud (traditional armbands) or singlet grading system to rank their students.
+At The Fight Centre – Brisbane, we use armbands to grade students under 12 years and singlets for those over 12 years.
+Rankings take many things into consideration, but the main points of assessment are:

-It is important that the student EARNS their muay thai grading level.
-This is not about creating some sort of cult that requires a person to abide by the rules and follows procedures to become initiated, but it is about the student placing importance on a level of grading for when they finally achieve it.
-If you can commit to achieving a black singlet (our highest rank), you can commit to achieving almost anything!
+It is important that the student earns their Muay Thai grading level.
+It’s not about creating some cult that requires such and such to be initiated.
+Instead, it’s about the student placing importance on the level of grading for when they finally achieve it.
+It requires an impressive amount of dedication and discipline to achieve our highest rank—the black singlet.
+But if anyone can commit to achieving that, they can commit to almost anything.

 (a questionable black belt grading)

-The most important thing to us is seeing our students achieve something.
-Whether it be having their first bout, training for the next muay thai grading that will get them to the next singlet colour, or winning a championship belt, as long as they can reflect on their achievements with pride, we feel as though we have done our job.
+The most important thing for us trainers is seeing our students achieve something.
+It can be their first bout.
+Or getting promoted to the next singlet color.
+Or winning a championship belt.
+If our students can reflect on their achievements with pride, we have done our job as trainers.